 How many freelancers are there?

-With the increasing demand of economy and business needs, freelancing has boosted a lot and organizations were promoting freelancers and freelance work.
-Up till 2019, freelancing is growing at a steady rate, but the real push was after the COVID-19 and lockdown.
+With the increasing demand of the economy and business needs, freelancing has been boosted a lot and organizations were promoting freelancers and freelance work.
+Up till 2019, freelancing is growing at a steady rate, but the real push was after the COVID-19 lockdown.

 Nowadays, everyone is looking to generate passive income and freelancing is adopted by many as a passive source to meet the shortcomings of the main source of income.
 Online freelancing and freelancing platforms had gained unusual popularity among the youth and jobless people during the last few years.

 And that’s because there are more freelancers today than there have ever been in history.